tidwall/uhaha/README.md

 <p align="center">High Availabilty Framework for Happy Data</p>

-Uhaha is a framework for building highly available data applications in Go.
+Uhaha is a framework for building highly available Raft-based data applications in Go.
 This is bascially an upgrade to my [Finn](https://github.com/tidwall/finn) project, which was good but Uhaha is gooder because Uhaha has more security features (TLS and auth passwords), customizable services, deterministic time, recalculable random numbers, simpler snapshots, a smaller network footprint, and other stuff too.

 ## Features

-- Simple API for quickly creating a high available fault-tolerant cluster.
+- Simple API for quickly creating a custom Raft-based application.
 - Deterministic monotonic time that does not drift and stays in sync with the internet.
 - APIs for building custom services such as HTTP and gRPC.
   Supports the Redis protocol by default, so any Redis-compatible client